openhab/openhab-js/README.md

 #### `time.toZDT()`

-There will be times where this automatic conversion is not available (for example when working with date times within a rule).
+There will be times when this automatic conversion is not available (for example when working with date times within a rule).
 To ease having to deal with these cases a `time.toZDT()` function will accept almost any type that can be converted to a `time.ZonedDateTime`.
 The following rules are used during the conversion: